mattbierner/blog.mattbierner.com/_posts/2018-05-13-oculus-go-first-thoughts.md

 *There must be something wrong*, thought I after the so-called ride was over, *Perhaps this app was just developed by the same incompetents who created Universal Studios Theme Parks Adventure.
 Never mind that it had been on the front page...*

 So I tried another.
 This one had like 4+ stars too so it must be good.
 Same deal.
-And another (there are surprising number of rollercoaster apps).
+And another (there are a surprising number of rollercoaster apps).
 More of the same.

 *How did they make rollercoasters so dull!* I lamented, *Watching people ride the rollercoasters in Rollercoaster tycoon 1 was far more fun than this.*